 When ordering a piece of music, two choices are offered to you.

-Once the music is scanned, you can choose to have it as it is or ask us to clean it.
-A normal scan will significantly reduce the cost and your waiting time (unless it has been cleaned already), but will show all the spots/stains/impurities.
-A cleaned scan will be clear and much easier to read, especially if the music is a bit worn out.
-Perspective is also corrected when necessary, as it is not always easy to scan the original music flat.
-Note that I will not offer to clean the scan if there is over 100 pages.
+Once the music is scanned, you can choose to have it as it is, or ask me to digitally clean it and correct the perspective (as it is not always easy to scan the original music flat).
+A normal scan will significantly reduce the cost and your waiting time (unless it has been cleaned already), but will show all the spots/stains/impurities, and perspective flaws.
+A treated scan will be clear and much easier to read, especially if the music is a bit worn out, and every page will stand parallel and square.
+Note that I will not offer to treat the scan if there is over 80 pages.

 When relevant, you can choose to have the different parts (different instruments) of a piece all together in one single binding, or have them bound separately.
 For instance if you are interested in a trio and want to be able to perform out of my facsimiles, then you can choose to have each 3 parts in 3 separate bindings.
 If you don’t need that, you can opt for a single volume with all 3 parts together.